sebastian-exe/personal-website/_posts/2020-06-02-Single-number.md

  - noire
 ---

-Give a **non-empty** array of integers, every element appears _twice_ except for one.
+Given a **non-empty** array of integers, every element appears _twice_ except for one.
 Find that single one.

 Attempt this question [here][1]